-Haskins has led the Lady Braves to four winning seasons, including a 2004-05 campaign that saw them turn in an 18-10 mark en route to the PBC North Division title.
+Haskins has led the Braves to four winning seasons, including a 2004-05 campaign that saw them turn in an 18-10 mark en route to the PBC North Division title.
 He skippered his squad to a school record 12 league victories en route to a 16-12 record in 2011-12 as well.
-Having compiled nearly 110 wins (117-132) already, Haskins became the winningest coach in UNCP women's basketball history passing Lalon Jones (1984-89)to become the most successful coach in the 40 years of the program.
+Having compiled more than 140 wins (141-162) already, Haskins became the winningest coach in UNCP women's basketball history passing Lalon Jones (1984-89) to become the most successful coach in the 40 years of the program.

 An all-conference player at Lees-McRae, Haskins averaged more than 15 points as a sophomore for the Bobcats.
 He made the move to UNC Wilmington after earning his associate’s degree at LMJC and averaged better than 8.0 points and nearly 3.0 rebounds per game over his last two collegiate playing seasons and helped lead the Seahawks to a cumulative 38-18 record.
 He captained the Seahawks to a 19-10 clip as a senior.

 Haskins earned his bachelor’s degree in physical education from UNC Wilmington in 1980, and went on to earn his master’s degree in education from Appalachian State in 1981.

 Haskins and his wife, Kelly, have two children, Morgan and Connor.
-Morgan recently earned her bachelor’s degree from East Carolina and Connor is currently a record-breaking placekicker on the football team at UNCP.
+Morgan earned her bachelor’s degree from East Carolina and Connor was a record-breaking placekicker on the UNCP football team.